foxsae/The-One-True-Lisp-Style-Guide/README.md

 (PNKP)
 * Documentation strings are better than comments.
 * Say what it is for, not just what it does.
+* If you're thinking of something useful that others might want to know when they read your code and that might not be instantly apparent to them make it a comment.
+* Documentation should be organized around tasks the user needs to do, not around what your program happens to provide.
+Adding aocumentation strings to eacdh function usually doesn't tell the reader how to use your program, but hints in the right place can be bery effective.

 (ALCL)
 * All comments are optional.
 Usually, comments are for writer of the program and it is you in most of the times.
 If you think that it should be known by users, it must be included in docstring, not comment.